serenayj/cot_disillation_ACL2024/README.md

 @inproceedings{chen2024learning,
-  title={Learning to Maximize Mutual Information for Chain-of-Thought Distillation}, author={Chen, Xin and Huang, Hanxian and Gao, Yanjun and Wang, Yi and Zhao, Jishen and Ding, Ke}, booktitle = "Findings of the Association for Computational Linguistics: ACL 2024", year={2024}
+  title={Learning to Maximize Mutual Information for Chain-of-Thought Distillation}, author={Chen, Xin and Huang, Hanxian and Gao, Yanjun and Wang, Yi and Zhao, Jishen and Ding, Ke}, booktitle = {Findings of the Association for Computational Linguistics: ACL 2024}, year={2024}
 }
 ```